WJSoftware/svelte-router-kit/README.md

 ### Useful Scenarios

 1. You could show a complex dialog box that is driven by hash routing.
-2. You could mount a micro-frontend that routes with a path in the hash.
+2. You could mount your application as a micro-frontend that routes with multiple paths in the hash fragment.
 3. You could drive your tabs components with individual named hash paths (this is demonstrated in this repository's demo project).

 ## Quickstart